Hendrix-CS/csci151/labs/javafx.md

 -   Create a new Java project named "tip".
 -   Create a new package within the project also called "tip".
--   Create a new class called `Tip`.
+-   Create a new class called `TipApp`.
 This will hold the overview code for the Application.
 Then enter the following code:

 <!-- -->